Student Mobility Roundtable

 Asia-informed Student Mobility in the Indo-Pacific Era: Case Studies from Japan

-At the Asian Studies Association of Australia (ASAA) 2018 conference, The Japan Foundation, Sydney will bring six cross-sector stakeholders together to share their experiences, learnings and visions for student mobility programs.
+At the Asian Studies Association of Australia (ASAA) 2018 conference, The Japan Foundation, Sydney presents a cross-sector workshop on experiences, learnings and visions for student mobility in our region.

 Supported by Department of Foreign Affairs and Trade, Edith Cowan University and PwC Australia.